BradleyCulley/bradleyculley.github.io/_posts/broken-a-mind-on-fire-with-the-truth2.md

 </p>

 <p>
-IAS fellows don't have teaching responsibilities, or any specific professional duties or objectives at all, actually.
+IAS fellows don't have teaching responsibilities, or any specific professional duties at all actually.
-The alum said something like that although you could technically do nothing all day, the very <i>environment</i> of the IAS makes you want to strive and achieve and discover new science.
+The alum said something like that while you could technically do nothing all day, the <i>environment</i> of the IAS makes you want to strive and achieve.
 I still think about that sometimes.
-Sounds awesome.
+It sounds awesome.
 </p>

 <hr/>

 <p>
 von Neumann's memory was prodigious.
-He may have had the best memory of anyone who's ever lived and about whom there's a definitive historical record.
+He may have had the best memory of anyone who's ever lived about whom there's a definitive historical record.

 <blockquote>
 Von Neumann was also noted for his eidetic memory, particularly of the symbolic kind.
-Herman Goldstine writes:
+Herman Goldstine writes:<br/>
  One of his remarkable abilities was his power of absolute recall.
 As far as I could tell, von Neumann was able on once reading a book or article to quote it back verbatim; moreover, he could do it years later without hesitation.
  He could also translate it at no diminution in speed from its original language into English.
  On one occasion I tested his ability by asking him to tell me how A Tale of Two Cities started.
 Whereupon, without any pause, he immediately began to recite the first chapter and continued until asked to stop after about ten or fifteen minutes.